bazzooka/lifehack-homescreen/README.md

 Try to develop a funny dribbble : https://dribbble.com/shots/2264986-Lifehack-homescrren

+You can see the result on : http://bazzooka.github.io/lifehack-homescreen/

 Love it so I decided to try it.
 Funny parts are :
  - SVG draw without graphic editor (nice to implements it)